Leaving the Shade of the Middle Ground

 Is Canada Postcolonial?: Unsettling Canadian Literature, Laura Moss, editor

-Blues and Bliss: The Poetry of George Elliott Clarke, Jon Paul Fiorentino, editor, and George Elliott Clarke
+Blues and Bliss: The Poetry of George Elliott Clarke, George Elliott Clarke